pyvista/pyvista/doc/source/user-guide/vtk_to_pyvista.rst

 .. _vtk_vs_pyvista_object_repr:

-Object Representation
+Object representation
 ---------------------
 Both VTK and PyVista provide representations for their objects.

-VTK provides a verbose representation (useful for debugging) of their datatypes that can be accessed via :func:`print`, as the ``__repr__`` (unlike ``__str__``) only provides minimal information about each object:
+VTK provides a verbose representation (useful for debugging) of their data types that can be accessed via :func:`print`, as the ``__repr__`` (unlike ``__str__``) only provides minimal information about each object: